-"Can I log PIC, or at least SIC time when acting as a safety pilot for my friend doing practice instrument approaches?" - Jackie Q.
+"Can I log PIC for my friend doing practice instrument approaches?" — Jackie Q.

 “Logging time as a safety pilot is a tried-and-true way of two pilots building pilot-in-command, or PIC time on one flight.
 To do it legitimately, however, you two must agree beforehand that the safety pilot will be acting PIC for the flight.